 2 – In return for lending the customer money, the bank charges the customer interest on top of the amount they borrowed.

 For customers, there are a number of reasons why they may want to use a credit card to make a purchase:

 - To borrow money; perhaps the most obvious of reasons.

 - Security.
 If your credit card information is stolen it is much easier to get the credit card company to cancel any transactions the thief makes with your card than it is to recover cash that was stolen from your checking account had your debit card information been stolen.

 - Building credit.
 Having a credit card that you pay off regularly is a really useful tool for many people who don’t have credit and need to build up their credit score.
 For those who are unfamiliar, in the United States, a credit score is a measure that is often referenced in order to judge your financial health and tendency to pay your bills on time.
-Having good credit is necessary for many things including renting a home and even getting a job in some cases.
+Having a good credit score is necessary for many things including renting a home and even getting a job in some cases.

 - Universal Acceptance.
 If you go to a hotel or try to rent a car, at least in the United States, they are going to want to keep your credit card on file so they can charge me for any incidental expenses or damages I may cause.
 In most cases, they will not accept a debit card because this will require them to seek your approval before they charge you.

 Now that we know what a credit card is, why it is offered and why it is used, the question is: is it permissible for a Muslim to open a credit card?